Why Our Creative Agency Has an AI Policy

 LLM (Large Language Model) is a kind of GAI, an AI framework trained to complete language-related tasks.
 As generative AI, these tools recognize language in context, understand meaning, and can generate new sequences of text.

 AI Hallucinations: This term describes events and information that AI tools “make up.”
 It occurs when AI algorithms and generative-trained networks produce incorrect or unreal outputs.
-It’s a phenomenon because these hallucinations don’t exist in the data, nor does it align with any known pattern.
-Human oversight will continue to be a vital piece of GAI use.
+It’s a phenomenon because these hallucinations don’t exist in the data, nor do they align with any known pattern.
+While these are becoming rarer, human oversight will continue to be a vital piece of AI use.

-Agencies are feeling–or will be feeling very soon–significant pressure to incorporate GAI.
-Creative teams like ours are asking themselves, “How do we implement GAI to add efficiency without sacrificing human connection and weakening our creative muscle?”
+Creative agencies are swiftly incorporating AI.
+Creative teams like ours are asking themselves, “How do we implement AI to add efficiency without sacrificing human connection and weakening our creative muscle?”

-If agencies use GAI well, we must select the optimal tools, know their limitations, be aware of any risks, and understand how to stack GAI tools for better results.
+If agencies use AI effectively, we must select the optimal tools, understand their limitations, be aware of any risks, and know how to stack AI tools for better results.

-Identity Creative’s team has been exploring ways we will implement GAI.
+Identity Creative’s team has been exploring ways to implement AI.

 At the AI for Agencies Summit, Paul Roetzer, Founder & CEO of Marketing AI Institute, and other speakers addressed many vital issues facing creative and marketing agencies.
-Roetzer kicked off the summit with an overview of how AI will significantly impact knowledge and customer service-based industries within the next year, listing industries that will soon need to adapt to an AI world or face becoming obsolete.
+Roetzer kicked off the summit with an overview of how AI will significantly impact knowledge- and customer-service-based industries over the next year, listing industries that will soon need to adapt to an AI world or risk becoming obsolete.
 (Think typewriter.)

 Retail